Naples, Italy

 If you are thinking about moving to Naples, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Naples, can vary depending on the location and type of property.
 In general, the cost of renting an apartment in the city center ranges from €500 to €1,200 per month, while purchasing a property can cost between €1,500 and €3,500 per square meter.
-However, these prices can be higher or lower depending on factors such as proximity to tourist attractions, the condition of the property, and the neighborhood's overall desirability," remarked one expat who made the move to Naples.
+However, these prices can be higher or lower depending on factors such as proximity to tourist attractions, the condition of the property, and the neighborhood's overall desirability," commented one expat who made the move to Naples.

 How do I meet people in Naples?